JGCRI/gcam-doc/user-guide.md

 </emissionsQueryBuilder>
 ```

 This XML can be copied directly out of the ModelInterface by using Ctrl-C (or CMD-C on Mac) and pasted back into the Model Interface or as text elsewhere such as email.
-Similarly the XML text can be copied out of an email and pasted back into the Modle Interface using Ctrl-V (or CMD-V on Mac).
+Similarly the XML text can be copied out of an email and pasted back into the Model Interface using Ctrl-V (or CMD-V on Mac).
 This is a handy short cut for sharing or editing queries.
 You will notice when queries are modified a `*` appears at the root of the qeries.
-You can choose to `File -> Save` to update the underly query file or use `File -> Save As` to save and switch to a new query file.
+You can choose to `File -> Save` to update the underlying query file or use `File -> Save As` to save and switch to a new query file.

 #### 3.4.2 ModelInterface Batch Modes

-When doing scenario analysis on GCAM results it is often very useful to predefine the set of queries you would like to look at and automatically save the results to CSV or XLS format for plotting or making tables, etc.  Setting up the Model Interface to do  one or two steps depending on the level of automation you would like.
+When doing scenario analysis on GCAM results it is often very useful to predefine the set of queries you would like to look at and automatically save the results to CSV or XLS format for plotting or making tables, etc.  Setting up the Model Interface to do this is done in one or two steps depending on the level of automation you would like.

 First you must set up a "batch query" file.
 An example of such a file can be found in `output/gcam_diagnostics/batch_queries/Model_verification_queries.xml`.
 The idea of such a file is you list the quries you would like to run one after the other and for each query you include the regions (which can be any of the ones listed in the `Regions` section of the GUI) you would like to query.